Lessons Learned From An Excruciating Bout Of Sciatica

 I may have already mentioned I couldn’t sit.
 Literally.
 I read entire books standing up, taking a break only when the bottoms of my feet hurt.
 A break consisted of me kneeling and hugging a bean bag.
 I watched movies standing up.
 I ate dinner with my family while standing up.
 I tried getting in a pool but I couldn’t do much in the water either.
 And I couldn’t lie down.

-My next best friend was a hard wood floor.
-Lying on my back, on a hard wood floor, was a pain free event.
+My next best friend was on a hardwood floor.
+Lying on my back, on a hardwood floor, was a pain-free event.
 Right up until the back of my head started going numb.
 Using a pillow to prop up my head didn’t work – that triggered the nerve pain.
 However, I could lay stretched out, or, better yet, with my legs hooked over a couple of pillows or an ottoman.
 I had no idea why these positions didn’t hurt, but they were welcome moments of “tolerable.”
 And at that point tolerable and pleasurable were the same thing in my mind.
 Later I learned that these positions moved the bulging disc off my sciatic nerve, and it opened up my piriformis muscle to the point where it wasn’t squeezing my sciatic nerve.

 My saving grace was the markets.
 They were a welcome distraction.
 I could stand at my raised workstation and watch the markets and trade.
 The time flew by.
 I focused hard and traded well.
 Weekends, on the other hand, were pure torture.
 Each minute that passed felt like five.
 Sometimes ten.
 I stared into the void of agony and it beckoned me as my new companion for life.